SCION (Internet architecture): Data plane

 A SCION packet minimally contains a path and the data plane ensures packet forwarding using the provided paths.
 Forwarding utilizes a split of locator (AS-level path) and identifier (the destination address), like in the Locator/Identifier Separation Protocol (LISP).
 As a result, SCION border routers forward packets based on the AS-level path in the packet header without inspecting the destination address and also without consulting an inter-domain routing table.
 The destination address can have any format that the destination AS can interpret because only the border router at the destination AS needs to inspect the destination address to forward it to the appropriate local host.
 The destination can respond to the source by inverting the end-to-end path from the packet header, or it can perform its own path lookup and path-segment construction.

 Security

 Similar to BGPsec, each AS signs the PCBs it forwards.
 This signature enables PCB validation by all entities.
 To ensure path correctness, the forwarding information within each packet is also cryptographically protected.
 Each AS uses a secret symmetric key that is shared among beacon servers and border routers and is used to efficiently compute a message authentication code (MAC) over the forwarding information.
 The per-AS information includes the ingress and egress interfaces, an expiration time, and the MAC computed over these fields, which is (by default) all encoded within an 8-byte field referred to as a hop field (HF).

+Specifications

+Internet Drafts submitted to the Internet Engineering Task Force Independent Submission process include: